Brian-T-Horner/Image-Manipulation-App/README.md

 # Image Manipulation Application

+This is an image manipulation application written for Programming Design and Paradigms (CS5010) in collaboration with Ted Banken.

 There are three main packages: the model, control, and view package.

 Model contains all the logic and operations for loading,